mahadharsan/B2C-e-commerce-Sales_and_Returns_Analytics/README.md

 # Retail SQL Project

 ## Overview
-This project contains SQL scripts for the retail database.
+This project contains SQL scripts for the analytics using a B2C e-commerce database.
 It includes schemas, tables, and queries that demonstrate various operations.

 ## Installation
 To run these scripts, you will need access to a SQL server.
 Follow the steps below to set up the database: